charles356/School-Database/README.md

 # School-Database

 Prsenting a relational School database

-Feel free to mess around with this code!
+Feel free to mess around with code!

 created by Charles Muiruri